welcome message

 Kaitiakitanga

-Whakapapa o Turitea
+Ngā Whakapapa o Turitea (The History of Turitea)

-The provincial government surveyed and auctioned the block, which includes land on which Palmerston North City stands as well as land between the Turitea and Kahuterawa Streams where the school is located.
-The school’s founders named Tiritea School after the local area.
-In 2017, we corrected the school name from Tiritea to Turitea School to ensure consistency with the traditional name of the area and landmarks in the school district, and to acknowledge the historical association of the mana whenua with Turitea.
+However in 2017, we corrected the school name from ‘Tiritea to Turitea’ to ensure consistency with the traditional name of the area, landmarks within the district and to acknowledge the historical association of the mana whenua (Rangitanē) with Turitea.